Pinafore/ml-hw/project/assign.md

   have your results by 13.
 November)

-Have the person in your group whose name is alphabetically first submit your assignment on Moodle.
+Have the person in your group whose name is alphabetically first submit your assignment on Piazza.
 Late days cannot be used on this assignment.

 Final Presentation